wlloyduw/OLD-ContainerProfiler/README.md

 This option is included on the off-chance that the default /.cprofiles is in use for something else.

 ## Graph Visualizations

-The container profiler offers scripts that can be used to graph JSON output from the container profilers.
+The container profiler offers scripts that can be used to graph JSON output from the container profiler.

-## Starting the Profiler

-run "sudo ./runDockerProfile" at the terminal and see that it is creating json ouput files.
+The guide to using the graphing scripts can be found here: [link to Graphing scripts!](https://github.com/wlloyduw/ContainerProfiler/tree/david/profiler_demo/sleep_test/Graphing)

+## JSON to CSV

+The tutorial for these gra